Hard hats 101: everything you need to know

-This guide will walk you through everything you need to know about hard hats, from the different types and materials to how long they last and even how to customize them, so you can make the safest, most informed choice for your work environment.
+This guide will walk you through everything you need to know about hard hats, including the different types and classes, what they're made of, how long they last, and even how to customize them, so you can make the safest, most informed choice for your work environment.

 Why are hard hats important for workplace safety?